Assurance Program Frequently Asked Questions

 - To the extent any deficiencies or gaps were identified in the self-assessment, develop a remediation plan to address such deficiencies.

 Some institutions may have elected to outsource some or all of their payment or electronic connection to a third-party service provider.
 Although the use of third-party service providers is permitted, these outsourcing arrangements do not transfer an institution’s obligations or responsibility for complying with required security measures and controls.

 - How can we be certain we’ve completed all the necessary reviews before signing the attestation?

 Your guide of relevant controls is in the applicable FedLine Solutions and Financial Services Security Control Procedures and Operating Circulars received by your EUACs.
 Please visit the Security and Resiliency Assurance Program Resource Center for additional information.
-If you have any questions, please contact the CCC at (888) 333-7010.
-In addition to contacting the CCC with questions, please know that your relationship manager is also available to assist you.
+If you have any questions, please contact the Support Center.
+In addition to contacting the Support Center with questions, please know that your relationship manager is also available to assist you.
 To find a list of Federal Reserve Bank contacts specific to your organization, use the Find Your Contacts tool.

 - Are the controls the same for all of the FedLine Solutions, or is there a separate set of controls for FedLine Advantage vs FedLine Web, etc.?